vykuang/toronto-service-calls-2023/README.md

 - GCS bucket
 - bigquery dataset
-- GCE e2-medium instances:
+- GCE e2-medium instance:
   - `server` orchestrates prefect flow
     - start-up script installs prefect, and runs prefect server
-  - `agent` executes prefect flow
+  - `worker` executes prefect flow which triggers cloud run jobs
-    - start-up script installs docker, prefect, creates prefect blocks, and runs prefect agent
   - instance type: `e2-medium`; anything less have not been able to run prefect server/agent in my experience
     - *this is beyond free tier eligibility and will incur costs*
+- cloud build job that submits the dockerfiles
+- artifact registry to store the docker image for extract-load and dbt
+- cloud run jobs which pulls those images to execute our pipeline
 - service account with permissions to access the above resources

-View prefect server UI after creation completes at `http://{server-external-IP}:4200`; check that the prefect blocks for GCS storage and docker infra have been created correctly
+View prefect server UI after creation completes at `http://{server-external-IP}:4200`

 ### 4 Prefect